WilliamMayor/cv/cv.md

 ### Profile

 I'm a code monkey at heart; I love building solutions.
 I am a usability enthusiast, lots of my work at Diversity and Ability focusses around making software and the web accessible and usable.
-I also enjoy exploring and playing with data, my MRes research involved simulating million-node networks.
 I think coding is fun and rewarding and that more people should do it.
 I work with an educational trust to deliver programming courses to 16-18 year-olds.
 In my spare time I like to code, I also enjoy wood turning, cooking, and the occasional video game.

 ------